10 Tips to Optimize Your Billing Descriptors & Protect Your Revenue From Invalid Disputes

-Once you’ve established what you sell, how you sell is a next logical step.
-Knowing how your business is being represented across all formats, from billing descriptors to public perception, are all part of the process.
+Once you’ve established what you sell, how you sell is the next logical step.
+Knowing how your business is being represented across all formats, from billing descriptors to public perception, is part of the process.

 Savvy merchants understand that no area in your business is too minor to invest effort.
 Therefore, tightening up something as simple as your merchant descriptors should be a small challenge that will pay off repeatedly in the long run.